Reynosa Tamaulipas, Mexico Travel Guide

 Mexico provides an extensive long-distance bus network.

-Driving in Reynosa offers independence but comes with risks, especially due to high crime rates in Tamaulipas.
+Driving in Reynosa offers independence but is accompanied by risks, especially due to high crime rates in Tamaulipas.

-Be aware of varying street conditions and significant safety concerns.
+Be aware of varying street conditions and important safety concerns.

 Passenger train services are not available in Reynosa.
 Rail lines mainly serve freight.

-Reynosa does not have ferry services, cruise ports, or formal passenger river transportation for tourism on the Rio Grande.
+Reynosa does not have ferry services, cruise ports, or formal passenger river getting around for tourism on the Rio Grande.

 Reynosa is an inland city located on the Rio Grande, so sea/river arrival options are not applicable.